 The tests will involve the ability to remember details from class notes and web readings.
 That type of study is easier if it is done gradually over the term, not by studying all night just before the test!
-Students who do less well at memory-work will have a chance to redress that in the final project, which will favour other qualities such as imagination, creativity, research skills, systematic study and careful presentation.
+Students who do less well at memory-work will have a chance to redress that in the final project, which will favour other qualities such as research skills, critical thinking, imagination, systematic study and careful presentation.

 The tests will be held in class as indicated in the schedule.
 If tests are missed, whether due to illness or any other factor, they must be made up during the remainder of the term on a schedule agreed by the student and instructor.
-Students are directed to the Policy on Accommodation for Medical illness for additional information.
+Students are directed to the University's Policy on Accommodation for Medical illness (see below under Support Services) for additional information.